-- 4. The details submitted pursuant to condition 2 above shall include: - Full details of existing and proposed ground levels and finished floor levels of all buildings relative to the proposed ground levels. - Development in accordance with the 'Key Requirements' 1 -10 inclusive set out in Section 4 of the Design Brief December 2021, submitted with this application on 25.3.2022 - Details of materials of construction including the surfacing of the access - A Noise Assessment Report to confirm mitigation measures to ensure internal and external noise guidelines can be achieved and over-heating does not occur.
-This Noise Assessment Report shall be accompanied by a Noise Mitigation Scheme which confirms necessary glazing and ventilation requirements on a plot by plot basis to control noise within habitable rooms and mitigation for external amenity areas to achieve acoustic standards detailed within BS 8233:2014.
+- 4. The details submitted pursuant to condition 3 above shall include: - Full details of existing and proposed ground levels and finished floor levels of all buildings relative to the proposed ground levels. - Details of the materials of construction and surfacing of the access - Development in accordance with the 'Key Requirements' 1 -10 inclusive set out in Section 4 of the Design Brief (Version C) October 2022, submitted with this application on 25.3.2022 - With the exception of removal required to create the access, the retention of the hedgerow forming the east boundary of the site on to Main Street to a height not less than 2m. - An arboricultural Method Statement of the proposed layout to show how the development will protect and mitigate impacts on existing trees and hedges and include new tree planting.

+- Details of boundary treatment including planting - A Noise Assessment Report to confirm mitigation measures to ensure internal and external noise guidelines can be achieved and over-heating does not occur.
+This Noise Assessment Report shall be accompanied by a Noise Mitigation Scheme which confirms necessary glazing and ventilation requirements on a plot by plot basis to control noise within habitable rooms and mitigation for external amenity areas to achieve acoustic standards detailed within BS 8233:2014. - All units in compliance with the Nationally Described Space Standards.